jbowdre/runtimeterror/content/posts/building-proxmox-templates-packer/index.md

 - enabling (temporary) passwordless-sudo (ll.
 17-18),
 - installing a templated list of packages (ll.
 30-35),
 - inserting a templated list of SSH public keys (ll.
 39-44),
+- installing all package updates, disabling root logins, and setting the timezone (ll. )
 - and other needful things like setting up drive partitioning.

-`cloud-init` will reboot the VM once it completes, and when it comes back online it will have a DHCP-issued IP address and the accounts/credentials needed for Packer to log in via SSH and continue the setup.
+`cloud-init` will reboot the VM once it completes, and when it comes back online it will have a DHCP-issued IP address and the accounts/credentials needed for Packer to log in via SSH and continue the setup in the `build {}` block.

 ```yaml
 # torchlight! {"lineNumbers":true}